maglar0/CryptoBadBlocks/README.md

 ## Overview

-CryptoBadBlocks scans a disk for bad blocks by writing and reading data back in a random order.
+CryptoBadBlocks scans a disk for bad blocks by writing and reading data back in a random order with unpredictable data.
 This method provides several benefits:

 - **Increased Stress Testing**: Writing in random order can place greater stress on the disk, simulating a more realistic workload.
 - **SMR Disk Detection**: Shingled Magnetic Recording (SMR) disks often perform poorly when handling random writes, so this test can help